 Students are legally defined as "Trainees" after completing 12 semester units in the MACLP program and have a written agreement (4-Way Agreement) on file in the Clinical Training Department.
-Pepperdine does not sanction the acquisition of clinical experience until students have enrolled in PSY 662 - Clinical Practicum.
-The MACLP Committee believes that the most effective way to carry out the coordination and approval function mandated by state law is to use the Clinical Practicum class to monitor the clinical training experience of our students and to encourage their growth as therapists.
-The course structure also allows us to collect evaluations from supervisors, students and practicum instructors, serving as the "regular progress reports" required by law.
+Pepperdine does not sanction the acquisition of clinical experience until

 As of August 1, 2012, the BBS requires that LMFT and LPCC students are concurrently enrolled in Clinical Practicum (PSY 662) while earning clinical hours.
 Therefore, if you have additional practicum requirements to complete beyond your third practicum class, you may either enroll in an additional practicum course or be aware that your hours of experience may not count after 90 days beyond your third practicum class.
+If you enroll in your third term of Practicum in Summer Session I and plan to graduate in Summer Session II, then MFT hours may count towards licensure and LPCC hours may count towards the 280 hours required to graduate.